scetron/nautobot/nautobot/docs/models/dcim/cable.md

 * Power outlets
 * Power ports

 Each cable may be assigned a type, label, length, and color.
-Each cable is also assigned one of three operational statuses:
+By default, cables are also assigned one of three default [`statuses`](../models/extras/status.md):

 * Active (default)
 * Planned
 * Decommissioning

+New [`Statuses`](../models/extras/status.md) can be created and associated with the Cable model under Organization > Statuses.

 ## Tracing Cables